hanxuhu/hanxuhu.github.io/_pages/about.md

   - /about.html
 ---

-I am an MRes student supervised by Dr. [Edoardo Maria Ponti](https://ducdauge.github.io/) in University of Edinburgh I was a research assistant in [WestlakeNLP](https://westlakenlp.netlify.app/) supervised by Prof. [Yue Zhang](https://frcchang.github.io/).
+I am an MRes student supervised by Dr. [Edoardo Maria Ponti](https://ducdauge.github.io/) in University of Edinburgh.
+I was a research assistant in [WestlakeNLP](https://westlakenlp.netlify.app/) supervised by Prof. [Yue Zhang](https://frcchang.github.io/).
 Before that, I was a MSc student in Computer Science at the Universtiy of Edinburgh, and my thesis is supervised by Prof. [Frank Keller](https://homepages.inf.ed.ac.uk/keller/).
 My current research interest is about **alignment and generalization of current Large Language Models across different tasks, languages and modalities**.
 My long term research goal is to make contribution to build general-purpose artificial intelligence.
 You can view my [CV](https://hanxuhu.github.io/files/HanxuHu_CV.pdf).

 My name in Chinese is 胡涵旭.